 - RFC5789: The RFC5789 specification introduces the new HTTP response header Accept-Post.
 The specifications indicate how the Accept-Post HTTP header is used to determine the acceptable media formats on Post requests.
 The Accept-Post HTTP header is created based on the Accept-Patch header, defined in RFC5789.

 - RFC7231: The RFC7231 is defined in sections 1.2 and 5.3.2, where ABNF syntax used for Accept-Post HTTP Response Header is defined.
 The ABNF (Augmented Backus-Naur Form) syntax defined in RFC7231 is below.

 What are the similar HTTP Headers to the Accept-Post HTTP Header?

-- The Accept-Patch HTTP header shows the acceptable media types, while the Accept-Post HTTP header makes use of the “media range concept” of HTTP Accept header and thus allows media type “wildcards” media type as well.
+- The Accept-Patch HTTP header shows the acceptable media types.
+In contrast, the Accept-Post HTTP header makes use of the “media range concept” of the HTTP Accept header and thus allows media type “wildcards” media type as well.

 - The Accept-Put HTTP header only allows a complete replacement of the whole document, unlike the Accept-Patch and Accept-Post HTTP headers that allow the modification of an existing HTTP resource.

 - Importance of Keyword Search Volume for SEO - June 29, 2022

 - Keyword Difficulty: Definition, Examples, Usage, and Importance for SEO - June 19, 2022